Carnage-Team/carnage-team.github.io/_posts/2019-09-13-linux-privilege-escalation.md

 ---
 layout: post
-title: Privilege escalation in Linux: going for the kill
+title: Privilege escalation in Linux
 ---
 **Privilege escalation in Linux: going for the kill**